Santhosh-Kumar-2004/PyMail-Automator-System-2-0/docs/README.md

 - Detailed logging system
 - Schedule emails using **Schedule**
 - Simple and elegant **Tkinter GUI**
-- Optional enhancements like retry, history tracking, and progress bar
+- Optional enhancements like retry, history tracking, and progress bar(This will be interesting)

 ---